-Shire of Chapman Valley Local Planning Scheme No.2 - Scheme Amendment No.5 Scheme Schedule of Submissions eme No.2 - Scheme Amendment No.5 missions Submission No. Respondent Nature of Submission Comment Recommendation from the proponent on the new subdivision layout once determined with an accompanying Urban Water Management Plan to be developed in accordance with the principles outlined in Better Urban Water Management (WAPC, 2008).
-The WAPC lists in its Model Subdivision Conditions Schedule the following standard condition that can be applied where the ithe local government or the Department of Water and Environmental Regulation consider it appropriate: "Prior to the commencement of subdivisional works, an urban twater management plan is to be prepared and approved. in and the undertaking of works by the subdivider in accordance with this plan.
-0 + 0 consultation with the Department of Water, consistent with any approved Local Water Management Strategy/Drainage and Water Management Plan."
-Engineering drawings and specifications are to be submitted and approved, and works undertaken in accordance with the approved engineering drawings and specifications and approved plan of subdivision, for the filling and/or draining of the land, including ensuring that stormwater is contained onsite, or appropriately treated and connected to the local drainage system.
+Shire of Chapman Valley Local Planning Scheme No.2 - Scheme Amendment No.5 Schedule of Submissions eme No.2 - Scheme Amendment No.5 missions Submission No. & Date Rec'd Respondent Nature of Submission Comment Recommendation Ę from the proponent on the new subdivision layout once determined with an accompanying Urban Water Management Plan to be developed in accordance with the principles outlined in Better Urban Water Management (WAPC, 2008).
+The WAPC lists in its Model Subdivision Conditions Schedule an the following standard condition that can be applied where un either the local government or the Department of Water and wo Environmental Regulation consider it appropriate: a "Prior to the commencement of subdivisional works an urban thin ac and the undertaking of works by the subdivider in accordance with this oftan vith of vith Engineering drawings and specifications are to be submitted and approved, and works undertaken in accordance with the approved engineering drawings and specifications and approved plan of subdivision, for the filling and/or draining of the land, including ensuring that stormwater is contained on- site, or appropriately treated and connected to the local drainage system.
 Engineering drawings and specifications are to be in accordance with an approved Urban Water Management Plan for the site, or where no UWMP exists, to the satisfaction of the WAPC."
 The applicant's Scheme Amendment No.5 report makes reference to the structure plan that is in place for Lot 1455 that dates back to 2009, and Section 2.11 'Structure Plan' notes that: "The Structure Plan proposed a cul-de-sac extension of Coffee Pot Drive on an alignment which traversed the water courses on a number of occasions and avoided Western Power infrastructure wherever possible.
 The result is a road alignment which is largely unresponsive to the topography, water courses and vegetation and did not incorporate efficient storm water management planning.
 The cul-de-sac configuration was unavoidable however did not promote connectivity or address emergency access.
 At the time of the previous rezoning of the landholding and preparation of the structure plan, Chapman Valley Road adjoining the subject land was under the jurisdiction of Main